Field-induced electronic phase separation in the high-temperature superconductor La$_{1.94}$Sr$_{0.06}$CuO$_{4+y}$: Discussion

-The ND signal at low temperature increases linearly with magnetic field, see Fig.~\ref{fig:linear}.
-The measured ND intensity scales as $I \propto V_{\rm m} M_\perp^2$, where $V_{\rm m}$ is the magnetic volume fraction and $M_\perp$ is the component of the ordered moment perpendicular to the scattering vector \cite{squires1996}.
+The ND peak at low temperature increases linearly with magnetic field, see Fig.~\ref{fig:linear}.
+The measured ND intensity scales as $I \propto V_{\rm m} M_\perp^2$, where $V_{\rm m}$ is the magnetic volume fraction and $M_\perp$ is the component of the ordered moment perpendicular to the scattering vector \cite{Shiranebook}.
 At the same time, our $\mu$SR experiments show a pure SC phase at zero field and a linear increase of $V_{\rm m}$ with applied field.
-Combining the two techniques, constituting a local probe and a coherent probe, we conclude that the observed increase in the ND signal is caused purely by an increase in $V_{\rm m}$, and not by an increase of $M_\perp$.
+Combining the results of the two techniques, constituting a local probe and a coherent probe, we conclude that the observed increase in the ND signal is caused purely by an increase in $V_{\rm m}$, and not by an increase of $M_\perp$.

-In zero field, a tiny ND signal is found, while no static magnetism is observed with $\mu$SR. The small discrepancy between the results of two techniques may be explained by the difference in timescale between the two techniques \cite{Wakimoto1999,Roemer2013,Jacobsen2015}.
-Therefore, the signal at 0 T likely does not originate from truly static moments.

-While the similarity of $T_{\rm N}$ and $T_{\rm c}$ at low fields might be seen as an indication of one correlated phase, we interpret the different onset temperatures at higher field values as a signature of two competing phases, magnetic and SC, with almost degenerate free energy in zero field.
-The application of a magnetic field favors the formation of regions with quasi-static stripe order and suppresses $T_{\rm c}$.

-Extrapolating our $\mu$SR results to higher fields in Fig.~\ref{fig:linear}, $V_{\rm m}$ reaches 100\% at $B_{\rm sat} \sim 23$~T, suppressing the SC phase completely.
-This is consistent with our estimate of $H_{c2}(0)$ from the WHH model.

-Previous ND investigations of \LSCO{} in samples that exhibit 100\% magnetic volume fraction in zero field \cite{Chang2008,Roemer2015} found a field-enhanced intensity, which was ascribed to an increase in the ordered moment of pre-existing magnetic order.
+Previous ND investigations of \LSCO{} in samples that exhibit near 100\% magnetic volume fraction in zero field \cite{Chang2008,Roemer2015} found a field-enhanced intensity, which was ascribed to an increase in the ordered moment of pre-existing magnetic order.
 A similar interpretation was presented for \LCOO{} in Ref.~\onlinecite{Khaykovich2002}.
-In contrast, the linear increase in the magnetic scattering intensity in our sample can be fully accounted for by the linear increase in the magnetic phase fraction derived from the muon signal, leaving no evidence for an increase in the local moments.
+In contrast, the linear increase in the magnetic scattering intensity in our sample can be fully accounted for by the linear increase in the magnetic phase fraction derived from the muon signal, leaving no evidence for an increase in the size of the local moments.
 This raises an apparent contradiction.
-While the phenomenology of the field-enhanced scattering in the two systems seem incompatible with a single mechanism, it seems unlikely that the effect of a magnetic field in two such similar systems is fundamentally different.
+While the phenomenology of the field-enhanced scattering in the two systems seem incompatible with a single mechanism, it seems unlikely that the effect of a magnetic field in two such similar La-214 systems is fundamentally different.
 Below we present an interpretation of the available data which allows for a single description favoring the phase fraction description.